Brawlence/SIR/README.md

 *Please note:*
 - *On some sites many or all identifiers could be missing (and thus cannot be fetched).*
-- *No Unique IDs are known for Twitter and Tumblr.
+- *No Unique IDs are known for X (Twitter) and Tumblr.
 If you do happen to know how to decipher ids for these platforms, please contact me.*

 ## Technical details ##
 Every time a new page from the listed domains is loaded, **SIR** adds to it a content script, which responds for pings from the extension.